 [Optional definition, when Master Account Approval List is included – added on 10/1/02:]

-@“Delegate List/Report” means a list submitted by the Contractor indicating the names of designated Attendees who have made reservations under the Program’s room block.
+“Delegate List/Report” means a list submitted by the Contractor indicating the names of designated Attendees who have made reservations under the Program’s room block.

 [Optional definition – note that “Reservation List” was deleted on 10/1/02 – revised 3/28/06:]

-@“Master Account Approval List” means the list of Attendee reservations and Dates which the AOC has authorized the Contractor to bill associated sleeping room charges and tax against the AOC’s Master Account.
+“Master Account Approval List” means the list of Attendee reservations and Dates which the AOC has authorized the Contractor to bill associated sleeping room charges and tax against the AOC’s Master Account.

 [added the following definition 3/28/06:]